YusufGandhi/YusufGandhi.github.io/_posts/2016-04-24-latex-cheatsheet.markdown

 There are several tags for that can be used, the above examples are some of them. `@article` is used to include an article within the bibliography, `@online` is used to include a webpage or other online materials.
 And so on.
 (For a more complete guide, visit [this website][biblatexref1] and also [this website][biblatexref2]).

+Another important point to note in building the .bib file is how to write the authors.
+If there are more than one author, separate the names with `and` word (not a `,`).
+The name format can be `lastname, firstname` or `firstname lastname`.
+But the important thing is to separate them with the `and` keyword.
+(Refer to [this webpage](http://www.tex.ac.uk/FAQ-manyauthor.html)).

 #### Printing the bibliography